mozilla/version-control-tools/docs/mozreview-user.rst

 a repository-based code-review system based on
 `Review Board <https://www.reviewboard.org/>`_.

+For the quick and impatient who just want to look at the web interface, it lives at https://reviewboard.mozilla.org/.
+Log in with your Bugzilla credentials.
+Read on to learn how to create new review requests and to conduct code review using the web interface.

 Before you start code review, you need some code to review.
 This article assumes you have at least basic knowledge of Mercurial and can create commits that should be reviewed.